 For non-cannabis and sturdy plants, a faucet or hose can be used to spray the stems and leaves of the plant using pressurized water.
 Start by isolating the infected plant, then spray everything possible for effectiveness.
 This process will need to be repeated a few times.

 Any leaves showing the signs of a heavy infestation need to be removed.
 Put the leaves into a plastic bag with a good seal, then dispose of the bag.
 If a houseplant or an entire plant becomes infested, throwing out the plant is the best course of action since this will prevent the infestation from spreading to other plants.

-How to Prevent Spider Mites Naturally
+How to Prevent Spider Mites on Plants Naturally

 - Apply Trifecta Crop Control as a preventative

 By applying Trifecta Crop Control as a preventative, you can ensure you never have to deal with a nasty spider mite infestation.
 Apply as follows or click here to view and/or download our Application Guidelines.

 - .5oz per gallon applied once per week during veg

 - 1oz per gallon applied once per week during flower up to 2 weeks before harvest for cannabis plants.
 Crop Control can be applied up to the day of harvest for fruits and vegetables.
 Please wash your produce before consuming to remove any residual product.